Sachacharlton/Data_Science_Assessment/README.md

 This is working code written in Python to explore the MupB protein sequence, encoded on the mupirocin biosynthetic pathway in ***Pseudomonas fluorescens***.
 The code can be used to design primers for expression of MupB in ***E. coli*** and calculate GC content of MupB and the selected primers.
-The code can also be used to calculate hte total molecular weight of MupB.
+The code can also be used to calculate the total molecular weight of MupB.
 The user is free to select a different protein if their interests require.

 To run: